akarki15/blog/_posts/2015-04-1-unix-crash-course.md

 **Random cool monitors**

+- `top` shows the running processes on the system

 - `vmstat 5` shows the paging history, 5 denotes how fast the list is being refreshed

 - `ps uax` shows the processes running right now